 Start at Lido Key Beaches

-Kick off the vacation with a trip to one of the beaches in Lido Key.
+Kick off vacation with a trip to the beaches in Lido Key.
 One of the most popular spots is Lido Beach, which has ample parking, restrooms, outdoor showers, playground equipment and a heated swimming pool open Tuesday through Sunday.

 Learn About Life at Mote